Walking Through Lavender Fields

 Teff or Amaranth Polenta (V, GF)

+This teff (or amaranth) polenta has an amazing taste and is a great, versatile side dish.
 Teff is my favourite of all the grains.
-This recipe is inspired by that fact because I don’t really like to eat regular polenta.
-You can also choose amaranth which is similar to teff though lighter in taste.
-You prepare them just as you would a normal polenta.
+This recipe is inspired by that fact, as I don’t particularly enjoy regular polenta.
+You can also choose amaranth, which is similar to teff, though lighter in taste.
+You prepare them just as you would regular polenta.
 I cook teff with half water half unsweetened soy milk.
-But you can also play with the ratio of the two liquids or choose a different plant based milk.
-After cooking I add vegan butter and vegan parmesan to the mixture which gives it a rich flavour.
-You can also add some minced fresh herbs (I didn’t).
+After cooking, I add vegan butter and vegan parmesan to the mixture, which gives it a rich flavour.
+You can also add some minced fresh herbs – they make this teff polenta even more special.

-If you want to serve this dish warm, you can just pour it in a bowl and then add vegetables (it pairs really well with sautéed leafy greens and beans), sauce (like this excellent vegan bolognese, marinara or vegan pesto), vegan protein (like vegan sausages, vegan meatballs, tofu etc.) or some other food of choice.
-If you want to serve polenta cold, choose a baking dish that will reflect the shape in which you want the polenta to be.
-I poured my polenta into a large baking dish and sliced polenta triangles after it was set.
-You can also slice cold polenta into cubes and brush it with some oil, then bake it in the oven to make crispy croutons to use in soups.
+If you want to serve this dish warm, you can simply pour it into a bowl and then add vegetables (it pairs really well with sautéed leafy greens and beans), sauce (like this excellent vegan bolognese, marinara or vegan pesto), vegan protein (like vegan sausages, vegan meatballs, tofu, etc.), or any other food of choice.
+If you want to serve the polenta cold, choose a baking dish that will shape it the way you want.
+I poured my polenta into a large baking dish and sliced it into triangles after it had set.
+You can also slice cold polenta into cubes, brush them with some oil, and bake them in the oven to make crispy croutons to use in soups.
 The options are endless.

 Vegan Teff or Amaranth Polenta 1